 Head trauma is a common cause of fistulas, usually involving a direct blow to the ear.
 Fistulas may also develop following rapid or profound changes in intracranial or atmospheric pressure, such as may occur with SCUBA diving (see case 2), or even just dives into a swimming pool (Klingmann et al, 2007; Rozsasi et al, 2003).
 The damage of pressure fluctuations probably arises via coupling through the middle ear as tympanic membrane perforations protect animals from barotrauma (Meller et al, 2003).

-Forceful coughing, sneezing or straining as in lifting a heavy object may rarely cause a fistula.
+Forceful coughing, sneezing or straining as in lifting a heavy object may rarely cause a fistula(Comacchio and Mion, 2018) .
 In pregnancy, collagen changes throughout the body, and fistulae may arise spontaneously or in association with delivery.

 Children are likely more prone to develop fistulae because of more widely open pathways between the inner ear and the spinal fluid.

-Ear surgery, particularly "stapes" surgery for otosclerosis (stapedectomy or stapedotomy), often creates a fistula.
+Ear surgery, particularly "stapes" surgery for otosclerosis (stapedectomy or stapedotomy), often creates an oval window fistula.
 These are thought to generally heal spontaneously.
 If vertigo persists for a week following stapes surgery, exploration for fistula may be recommended.
 Vertigo may also occur in a delayed fashion -- months to years after stapes surgery.
 In these cases, exploration and patching of fistula has also been reported to be effective.
 (Albera, Canale et al. 2004).
 In some of these cases, the stapes prosthesis has become displaced into the oval window.
 This type of fistula is an "oval window" fistula, and may be an entirely different "animal" than round window fistulae.